First Semester Group (FSG)

 The programme thus arms the next generation of architects with advanced design techniques, methods and strategies, the critical capability to see emerging and relevant design and project opportunities within their own work and the wherewithal to strategically use their imagination and personal interests to drive their design work; thereby becoming part of and furthering the discourse of the school and consequently the discipline of architecture at large.

-The first year programme draws in part on the respective thematic areas that the four, second-year Master specialisations present; thereby fully integrating the streams of knowledge within the school but also helping students in choosing their respective specializations for their second year at the school.
+The first semester programme draws in part on the respective thematic areas that the three, second-year Master specialisations present; thereby fully integrating the streams of knowledge within the school but also helping students in choosing their respective specializations for their second semester at the school.